Anna Maria Marconi: Fictional character biography

 Anna Maria Marconi is a young woman with dwarfism who attends Empire State University.
 At the time when his mind was in Peter Parker's body, Doctor Octopus visits her to become a physics teacher and earn his doctorate.
 The two share great admiration for each other and the next day, Otto pulls a brutal prank on a group of bullies.
 The two set up a date together that ends with Otto saving Anna Maria from dry ice and kissing her.
 However, she too falls under the same worry umbrella as many of Peter's friends and family due to his frequent absences.
 Later, Anna Maria accepts Otto's offer to join Parker Industries and afterwards, successfully helps him earn his doctorate.

 Anna Maria eventually meets Aunt May who despite her friendliness, causes some concern when she asks about her height.
 She later confides in Otto that she feels that their evening together was her fault because she had hurt the relationship between him and May.
-During the events of Goblin Nation, Anna Maria was kidnapped by the Menace who had deduced that Peter was really Otto.
-Norman Osborn as the Goblin King held her hostage to lure his Superior Spider-Man form out.
-However, Otto had given up his mind and let Peter take back control of Spider-Man and he successfully rescued Anna Maria.
+During the events of Goblin Nation, Anna Maria was kidnapped by Menace, who had deduced that Peter was really Otto.
+Norman Osborn as the Goblin King holds Anna Maria hostage to lure Otto out.
+However, Anna Maria is rescued by Spider-Man, who had retaken control of his body from Otto.
 She reveals to Peter that she had deduced that he was Spider-Man and that he planned on proposing to her, but is shocked to learn that Otto Octavius was the one she was in love with.
-After baking him cookies, she leaves to clear her head.
-She soon meets back up with Peter at Parker Industries to help him with some of Otto's work and continues to help Peter on a platonic basis.
+Anna Maria meets back up with Peter at Parker Industries to help him with some of Otto's work and continues to help Peter on a platonic basis.

-Anna Maria still continues to worry for Peter, not necessarily due to his safety, but because his absences have caused some to lose faith in the company.
-To remedy this problem, Peter promotes Anna Maria to ensure safety with the company.
-At the time when Aunt May asked Peter and Anna Maria if they are coming over for dinner, Anna called up Peter when he as Spider-Man was fighting Iguana at the Central Park Zoo.
-Anna Maria also patches up her past conflict with May, who until recently did not know that she and Peter had broken up.
-It is also revealed that she and Sajani Jaffrey, a co-worker at Parker Industries, have been working on nano-tech research, mostly due to Sajani feeling that Peter keeps too many secrets to himself.
-Anna Maria is later sent to work at Parker Industries' European Division under Sajani.
-Unbeknownst to Anna Maria, Sajani had infused the Living Brain with the consciousness of Otto Octavius, causing the robot to act clingy around her.
-Later, she gets Sajani's position after she is fired by Peter for conspiring against him.